Manufacturer: Stinson Aircraft Company|

 The Stinson Aircraft Company of Wayne, Michigan built the Model O to serve as a military training and utility aircraft.
 Based on the company’s popular Reliant series, the Model O was first developed to help the government of Honduras establish its own air force.
 Just nine Model O’s were ever built.
 Stinson delivered three to Honduras in 1933 where the military used them for training and anti-insurgency operations.
 Another three aircraft later went to China, one to Brazil and one to Argentina.
 The prototype remained in the United States.

-Brad Poling and James Teel of Elk Grove, California built the Museum’s Model O reproduction in the early 2000s after learning that no aircraft of the type remained in existence.
-They used a stock Stinson SR-5 Reliant as the basis for the project and assigned Manufacturer’s Serial Number 10 to the finished airplane—the last Model O of the original production run of nine.
+Jeff Paulson of Overall Aircraft Services & Restoration of Scappoose, Oregon built the Museum’s Model O reproduction in the early 2000s after learning that no aircraft of the type remained in existence.
+He used a stock Stinson SR-5 Reliant as the basis for the project and assigned Manufacturer’s Serial Number 10 to the finished airplane—the last Model O of the original production run of nine.